Workshops are facilitated by CWRU staff for classes or groups on the CWRU campus only.

-To schedule a workshop for your class or group, contact Michelle Cseh, assistant director of academic resources at firstname.lastname@example.org.
+To schedule a workshop for your class or group, contact Michelle Cseh, assistant director of student advancement at firstname.lastname@example.org.

 Students will practice speaking skills and formulating answers to respond to questions they haven’t previously thought about.
 This type of “on the spot” interaction promotes language fluency and comfort level with spoken English.